kubernetes/community/contributors/design-proposals/local-storage-overview.md

 1. Phippy creates a dedicated partition with a separate device for her system daemons.
 She achieves this by making `/var/log/containers`, `/var/lib/kubelet`, `/var/lib/docker` (with the docker runtime) all reside on a separate partition.
 2. Phippy is aware that pods can cause abuse to each other.
-3. Whenever a pod experiences I/O issues with it's EmptyDir volume, Phippy reconfigures those pods to use Persistent Volumes whose lifetime is tied to the pod.
+3. Whenever a pod experiences I/O issues with it's EmptyDir volume, Phippy reconfigures those pods to use an inline Persistent Volume, whose lifetime is tied to the pod.
     ```yaml
     apiVersion: v1
     kind: pod